deadlance/OTATS/README.md

+## TODO / REDO:

+ - Timesheet statuses need to be dynamic, not hardcoded.
+They're in the database now, but they're still hardcoded.
+ - Status should allow for an editable / non-editable flag.

+<hr />>

 ## Laravel Auth

 #### Laravel Auth is a Complete Build of Laravel 7 with Email Registration Verification, Social Authentication, User Roles and Permissions, User Profiles, and Admin restricted user management system.
 Built on Bootstrap 4.